-Be sure to confirm the discharge day with the doctor before sharing the news with your child.
-This will help avoid disappointment if the discharge day has to be delayed.
+Once your child’s treatment is completed in the hospital, he will be discharged.
+Be sure to confirm the discharge day with the medical team before sharing the news with your child.
+This will help avoid disappointment if the discharge day is delayed.

 Before discharge occurs, your child’s doctor will talk to you about follow-up care and future doctor’s appointments.
 The nurse will also give you home care instructions.